Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 Differentiating Between Viral Pharyngitis and Strep Without Sore Throat

-Many viral illnesses cause symptoms overlapping with mild streptococcal infections but lack bacterial origin requiring antibiotics.
-Distinguishing between them becomes harder when sore throat isn’t present because it’s often a key differentiator favoring bacterial etiology.
+Many viral illnesses cause symptoms that overlap with streptococcal infections.
+Distinguishing between them becomes harder when sore throat isn’t prominent because throat pain is one of the features people often expect in classic strep throat.

 | Disease Type | Common Symptoms Without Sore Throat | Treatment Approach |